13saints/animated-goggles/image_inspired/Combat of Naked Men.md

 Nob lost his club in the fight.
 He pressed hard, nails digging into the wood of the handle, but the yank from behind was too strong.
 A savage punched him in the gut, and he let the club go.

 You don't just let your weapon go in a dirt fight.
 It will be used against you if you do.
 Maybe not immediately, but survive long enough, and just you see.

+He stepped on a dead man as he wrestled frantically.
+A mouth shoved into his buttock.
+Nob kneed the man before him; he grabbed Nob's cock as he dropped.
+Nob fell forward.